Do Squirrels Carry Diseases?

 If left untreated, Leptospirosis can result in life-threatening infections including organ failures such as kidney and liver, as well as internal bleeding and meningitis.

-Squirrels are not in the habit of biting humans, but that doesn’t mean they can’t transmit a disease to us like Lyme disease.
+Squirrels are not in the habit of biting humans, but that doesn’t mean they can’t transmit the disease to us like Lyme disease.
 Lyme disease is generally associated with ticks, but squirrels are in many ways a perfect host for ticks.

-Squirrels have furry bodies that ticks love, and live in heavily forested green areas where ticks are in abundance.
-Therefore, squirrels are usually carrying Lyme disease-causing bacteria with them, and can spread it to humans.
+Squirrels have furry bodies that ticks love and live in heavily forested green areas where ticks are in abundance.
+Therefore, squirrels are usually carrying Lyme disease-causing bacteria with them and can spread it to humans.
 Common symptoms of Lyme disease include: